A Brief Explanation

 - Spiritual teachings of Earth-centered traditions which celebrate the sacred circle of life and instruct us to live in harmony with the rhythms of nature.

 Grateful for the religious pluralism which enriches and ennobles our faith, we are inspired to deepen our understanding and expand our vision.
 As free congregations we enter into this covenant, promising to one another our mutual trust and support.”

 “We welcome all as we build a loving community to nurture each person’s spiritual journey, serve human need, and protect the earth, our home.”

-For additional information about UCM and Unitarian Universalism, please visit the Hospitality Table on any Sunday (when meeting in person); stay after our Sunday Worship Services for Coffee Hour on Zoom; and/or explore the links provided above, our ucmvt.org website, and the UUA’s website, uua.org.
+For additional information about UCM and Unitarian Universalism, please visit the Hospitality Table on any Sunday morning (when we are meeting in person); stay after our Sunday Worship Services for Coffee Hour on Zoom; and/or explore the links provided above, on our ucmvt.org website, in our weekly e-newsletters, and/or on the UUA’s website, uua.org.

 Further Reading & Learning

 Our Covenant — adopted May 24, 2020